Mt. San Antonio College to UCLA

 General Psychology

-Communication Studies 1 — Principles of Oral Communication (strongly recommended)3 units
+Communication Studies 1 — Principles of Oral Communication (recommended prep)3 units

 General Education